eflautt/ga-data-science/lessons/lesson-7/readme.md

 Week # | Lesson #

 ### LEARNING OBJECTIVES
-*After this lesson, students will be able to:*
+*After this lesson, you will be able to:*
 - Define regularization, bias, and error metrics for regression problems
 - Evaluate model fit by using loss functions including mean absolute error, mean squared error, root mean squared error
 - Select regression methods based on fit and complexity

 ### STUDENT PRE-WORK
-*Before this lesson, students should already be able to:*
+*Before this lesson, you should already be able to:*
 - Understand goodness of fit (r-squared)
 - Measure statistical significance of features
 - Recall what a _residual_ is